ODA-js/oda-js-documentation/development-issues/customer-mutation/create-customer-mutation.md

 };
 ```

-3.In file `index.ts` define new Mutation:
+3.In file `src/schema/mutations/index.ts` define new Mutation:

 ```javascript
 import createMediumAddCampaign from './createMediumAddCampaign';